home-assistant/companion.home-assistant/docs/wear-os/wear-os.md

 ## Sensors

 The Wear OS app will have [sensors](../core/sensors.md).
 To start with, it will only report the [battery sensors](../core/sensors.md#battery-sensors).
+Its important to note that sensor updates require the app to post a notification to the device in order to prevent it from being killed by the OS.
+You can go to into Wear device settings and turn off the SensorWorker Notification channel to stop these notifications from buzzing on your wrist.

 ## Beta